grafana/grafana-infinity-datasource/docs/sources/setup/provisioning.md

 ## Advanced Provisioning

-If you need an advanced version of the datasource, use the following format.
+If you need an advanced version of the datasource, use the following format:

 ```yaml
 - name: <<YOUR DATASOURCE INSTANCE NAME.
 Example -- Github>>